sveltia/sveltia-cms/README.md

 ### Better asset management

 - A completely new, full-fledged Asset Library, built separately from the image selection dialog, makes it easy to manage all of your files, including images, videos and documents[^96].
-  - Navigate between the global media folder and per-collection media folders[^6].
+  - Navigate between the global media folder and collection media folders[^6].
   - Preview image, audio, video, text and PDF files.
 Check your site’s [CSP](#setting-up-content-security-policy) if the preview doesn’t work.
   - Copy the public URL[^74], file path, text data or image data of a selected asset to clipboard.
 The file path starts with `/` as expected[^48].
-  - Edit a plain text asset, including SVG images.
+  - Edit plain text assets, including SVG images.
-  - Rename an existing asset.
+  - Rename existing assets.
 If the asset is used in any entries, the File/Image fields will be automatically updated with a new file path.
-  - Replace an existing asset.
+  - Replace existing assets.
   - Download one or more selected assets at once.
   - Delete one or more selected assets at once.
   - Upload multiple assets at once, including files in nested folders, by browsing or dragging and dropping them into the library[^5].
   - Sort or filter assets by name or file type.
   - View asset details, including size, dimensions, commit author/date and a list of entries that use the selected asset.
 - PDF documents are displayed with a thumbnail image in both the Asset Library and the Select File dialog, making it easier to find the file you’re looking for[^38].
 - Assets stored in an entry-relative media folder are displayed in the Asset Library[^142].
-These assets are automatically deleted when the associated entry is deleted because these assets are not available for other entries[^22].
+- These entry-relative assets are automatically deleted when the associated entry is deleted because these are not available for other entries[^22].
 When you’re [working with a local repository](#working-with-a-local-git-repository), the empty enclosing folder is also deleted.
 - Hidden files (dot files) don’t appear in the Asset Library[^47].
-- You can add assets using the Quick Add button in the upper right corner of the application.
+- Users can add assets using the Quick Add button in the upper right corner of the application.
 - Files are uploaded with their original names, without converting uppercase letters and spaces to lowercase letters and hyphens[^97].
 - No fatal application crash when uploading assets[^112].